-With the exception of use of the washroom, invigilators can, at their discretion, deny students leave of the examination room for a period of time prior to the end of the examination.
-Students who are finished during this time should remain seated at their desk or table until the invigilator informs the class that the examination is over and they can leave.
+Except for use of the washroom, invigilators can, at their discretion, deny students leave of the examination room for a period prior to the end of the examination.
+Students who are finished during this time should remain seated at their desk or table until the invigilator informs the class that the examination is over, and they can leave.